Interplay between magnetic and superconducting fluctuations in the doped 2d Hubbard model: Introduction

 The paper is organized as follows: We start with a brief introduction of the model in Section \ref{Sec:Model} and of the method in Section \ref{Sec:Method}.
 The latter includes a recapitulation of the parquet equations (Section \ref{Sec:parquet}) taking the bare interaction (Section \ref{Sec:ParquetApprox}; PA) or the local fully irreducible vertex as input (Section \ref{Sec:ParquetDGA}, parquet D$\Gamma$A).
 Section \ref{Sec_eigenvalues} further outlines how to use the eigenvalues of the Bethe-Salpeter equation as indicators for symmetry breaking; and Section \ref{Sec_numerical} introduces improvements of the {\em victory} code that utilize the point group symmetry for reducing the number of $\mathbf k$-points to be considered and a coarse graining that employs a finer $\mathbf k$-grid for the Green's function bubbles.

 Section \ref{Sec:Results} presents the results obtained, starting with the analysis of the eigenvalues of the Bethe-Salpeter equation in Section \ref{Sec:DominantEW}.
-Commensurate antiferromagnetic and $d$-wave superconducting fluctuations dominate for smaller doping whereas incommensurate antiferromagnetism and triplet $s$-wave superconductivity have the largest eigenvalues for large dopings.
+Commensurate antiferromagnetic and $d$-wave superconducting fluctuations dominate for smaller doping whereas incommensurate antiferromagnetism and triplet $s$-wave {pairing fluctuations} have the largest eigenvalues for large dopings.
 The temperature dependence of the eigenvalues in Section \ref{Sec:Tdep} shows that $d$-wave superconductivity is likely for lower temperatures, even though a definite conclusion is hampered by the limited temperature interval available; for the triplet $s$-wave superconducting a reliable prediction is not possible given the temperature range accessible.
 In Section \ref{Sec:DynVertex} we present the dynamics of the vertex for the two different dopings.
 The symmetries of the $d$-wave (Section \ref{dwave}) and triplet $s$-wave eigenvectors (Section \ref{Sec:swave}) are analyzed in $\mathbf k$ and real space.
+In Section \ref{Sec:swave}, we also trace back the origin of the $s$-wave superconducting fluctuations; and in Section \ref{sec:ladder} we compare with ladder D$\Gamma$A results.
 We sum up our results in Section \ref{Sec:Summary} and provide further information on the convergence with respect to the number of frequencies in Appendix \ref{Apppendix:convergence}.